Setting up the Istio managed add-on

 Step 4: Remove the Istio operator

-After the add-on is completely uninstalled, you can remove the Istio operator.
+For version 1.23 and earlier, after the add-on is completely uninstalled, you can remove the Istio operator.

 Delete the Istio operator deployment, service account, cluster role binding, and cluster role.